 Annually, nearly 2 million people in the U.S. become infected with bacteria that antibiotics can’t treat.
 Antimicrobial stewardship protects patients and reduces health care costs.

 Violence in the health care setting is on the rise.
 Here is how The Joint Commission and health care organizations are addressing it.

 Many states are strengthening regulations around medication compounding.
 A new Joint Commission certification for compounding pharmacies is intended to support compliance.

-The Joint Commission debuts refreshed Speak Up™ program to educate and empower patients
+The Joint Commission debuts Speak Up™ To Prevent Infection

 Joint Commission cracks down on hand hygiene (subscription may be required)

 The Joint Commission Journal on Quality and Patient Safety is a peer-reviewed journal on innovative thinking, strategies, and practices in improving quality and safety in health care.

 This month, the Journal features studies on depression screening and follow-up, delivery of emergency general surgery care, maternal obstetric complication rates, real-time clinical decisions support, and more.
 The issue is available online free to the public until the end of 2019.